Baby Must-Haves Every New Mom Needs

-This kind have held up nicely.
+This kind have held up SO nicely.
 They remained super stretchy and easy to put on, plus they just got softer with washing.
 I ended up buying a few more pair in brown.
 Yup.
 Plain ole poopy brown.
 The stains don’t show and we always have back-ups.
 Perfect.

 6. Waterproof pads

 Speaking of stains…

 You’re gonna want waterproof pads to go under your baby’s sheets.
-Save your mattress.
+Save your baby’s mattress.
 Those messes I mentioned don’t conveniently stay on the sheets.
+They soak through.

-We have used these since Sam was born.
-We like them and they’re pretty cheap!
+We have used these since our first baby was born.
+We like them and they’re pretty inexpensive!
 I wish we’d stocked up way sooner.
 They go through a lot of washing too, but they hold up pretty well.